Where Is Garlic Native To

 Genetic Diversity: One of the strongest indicators of a plant's origin is the level of genetic diversity found in wild populations.
 Regions with the highest diversity are often considered the plant's original home because they've had the longest time for variations to accumulate through natural selection and mutation.
 In the case of garlic, Central Asia boasts a remarkable array of wild garlic varieties, exhibiting a wide range of traits, including bulb size, clove number, flavor intensity, and disease resistance.
 This genetic richness suggests that garlic has been evolving in this region for a very long time.

-Historical Records: Ancient texts from various civilizations also shed light on garlic's early history.
+Historical Records: Ancient texts from various civilizations also clarify garlic's early history.
 Sumerian clay tablets from around 3000 BCE mention garlic as a medicinal remedy.
 Similarly, ancient Egyptian texts describe garlic being used to feed the laborers who built the pyramids, providing them with strength and stamina.
 While these records don't pinpoint Central Asia as the sole origin, they do suggest that garlic was well-known and valued in regions connected to Central Asia through trade and migration routes.

 Spread and Diversification: From its Central Asian homeland, garlic spread along trade routes and migration paths to other parts of the world.
 It reached the Middle East, the Mediterranean region, and eventually Europe, Asia, and Africa.
 As garlic spread to new environments, it continued to evolve and diversify, adapting to local climates and cultural preferences.
 This led to the development of numerous garlic cultivars, each with its own unique characteristics.